jamieyu0914/jamieyu0914/README.md

-- 👋 Hi, I’m @jamieyu0914 ... the [Resume](https://drive.google.com/drive/folders/1-nL4hnIYtXTT57omB-UyWDgjHxP_R6tY?usp=sharing) can let you know more about me
+- 👋 Hi, I’m @jamieyu0914 ... this [Resume](https://drive.google.com/drive/folders/1-nL4hnIYtXTT57omB-UyWDgjHxP_R6tY?usp=sharing) can let you know more about me
 - 👀 I’m interested in ...
 Surf the Internet
 - 🌱 I’m currently improving my coding skills... and was the 3rd Backend Trainee at [WeHelp Bootcamp](https://training.pada-x.com/wehelp/)
 - 🍔 I’m looking to ... what to have for lunch everyday